 Other supplements combine a variety of greens into one product, often named something like "super greens" or "mega greens".

-Some of these supplements are made purely from one type of greens, such as powdered greens like barley grass or wheatgrass.
+Some of these are made purely from one type of greens, such as powdered greens like barley grass or wheatgrass.

-Then there's liquid chlorophyll, usually made from alfalfa, which is great to have around!
+There's also liquid chlorophyll, usually made from alfalfa, which is great to have around!
 It comes in a refreshing mint flavor, just mix it into a glass of water and sip it down.
 Great for treating bad breath, not only because of the mint, but because of the cleansing qualities of the chlorophyll.

 Eat more greens, one way or another.